- Elementary Years (Grades K-7)

 Notice of Concern

 The School of Education works closely with the teacher candidate, Coaching Teachers, Practice Evaluators, and placement partners (school districts and independent schools) when concerns arise during practicum.
 If a teacher candidate is not meeting expectations during a practicum placement, they may receive a Notice of Concern from the Chair, or designate, of the School of Education.
-A Notice of Concern outlines the area(s) of concern in relation to how a teacher candidate is not currently meeting the Professional Standards of BC Educators and what action on the part of the teacher candidate is necessary to meet those concerns within a given timeline.
+A Notice of Concern outlines the area(s) of concern in relation to how a teacher candidate is not currently meeting the Professional Standards for BC Educators and what action on the part of the teacher candidate is necessary to meet those concerns within a given timeline.

 Leave of Absence